This post is updated regularly as movies leave and enter Hulu. *New additions are indicated with an asterisk.

 Director: Raine Allen Miller

-The best romantic comedy in years premiered at Sundance in January 2023 and is already on Hulu.
+The best romantic comedy in years premiered at Sundance in January 2023 and is now on Hulu.
 David Jonsson and Vivian Oparah star in a film that’s reminiscent of Before Sunrise in the way it captures two people meeting and walking through a city as they slowly fall in love.
 Heartbroken, creative people, these characters are so incredibly likable in this film that has a sharp, brilliant screenplay, and stunning use of setting.
 The world around these people comes so vibrantly to life that it almost feels like a character.

 Triangle of Sadness